 Entrepreneurs who start out neglecting their financial responsibilities often find themselves in hot water.

-So, to help you get a handle on your bookkeeping and taxes before get burned, we’ve rounded up seven essential financial management tips that every entrepreneur should know before they even choose their business name.
+So, to help you get a handle on your bookkeeping and taxes before getting burned, we’ve rounded up seven essential financial management tips that every entrepreneur should know before choosing their business name.

 1. Never Mix Business With Pleasure

-For most people, it might seem easier to simply put everything on one card and then sort it out later.
+It might seem easier for most people to put everything on one card and sort it out later.

 In fact, nearly one in five business owners admit that they do not even have separate personal and business bank accounts.

-While a little bit of overlap between your business and personal finances may not seem like a big deal at the moment, this seemingly harmless behavior creates big bookkeeping problems.
+While a little overlap between your business and personal finances may not seem like a big deal at the moment, this seemingly harmless behavior creates big bookkeeping problems.

-Though the IRS doesn’t require you to use any specific record-keeping method, it does require you to make sure you to maintain accurate documentation and a clear audit trail.
+Though the IRS doesn’t require you to use any specific record-keeping method, it requires you to maintain accurate documentation and a clear audit trail.

-If you’re frequently drawing money from different accounts, it will make it more difficult to properly record your income and deductions.
+If you’re frequently drawing money from different accounts, it will make it more difficult to record your income and deductions properly.

 Co-mingling your finances can also lead to big problems at tax time.

-If you get audited, you’ll have a hard time convincing the IRS that you’re actually operating a business and that your deductions are legitimate.
+If you get audited, you’ll have difficulty convincing the IRS that you’re operating a business and that your deductions are legitimate.

 2. Start With The Proper Accounting Method

-When it comes to running a small business, it’s not just a matter of tracking money coming in and money going out.
+When running a small business, it’s not just tracking money coming in and going out.
 Rather, it’s the timing of when you record income and expenses that impact how you manage your business finances.

 In other words, you need to know whether to use cash or accrual-basis accounting before you start making any sales.

 If you’re using cash-basis accounting, you only record income and expenses when money has exchanged hands.
-This means that if you bill someone for a project, you would only record the money as income when it hits your account.
+If you bill someone for a project, you only record the money as income when it hits your account.
 The same goes for expenses.

-However, with accrual-basis accounting, income is recognized when it is earned and expenses are recognized when a bill comes in.
-This means if you’re hired for a project, you would record the income as soon as the work is completed—even if the client has not actually paid you yet.
+However, with accrual-basis accounting, income is recognized when earned, and expenses are recognized when a bill comes in.
+If you’re hired for a project, you will record the income as soon as the work is completed—even if the client has not paid you yet.
 You would also record expenses as soon as each bill arrives.

-Choosing whether to use cash or accrual basis accounting affects your bookkeeping because it changes how you make day-to-day financial decisions and how you budget for the future.
+Choosing whether to use cash or accrual-based accounting affects your bookkeeping because it changes how you make day-to-day financial decisions and budget for the future.

-Accrual accounting is also generally better from a tax perspective because you can claim business expenses on the tax form for the year you incur expenses, rather than in the year you actually pay them.
+Accrual accounting is also generally better from a tax perspective because you can claim business expenses on the tax form for the year you incur expenses rather than in the year you pay them.

-But regardless of which method you choose, it’s important to stay consistent in order to maintain accurate financial records.
+Regardless of which method you choose, it’s important to stay consistent to maintain accurate financial records.

 3. Digitize Those Receipts

-The problem is, many business owners don’t have a system in place for organizing those important receipts.
+The problem is that many business owners don’t have a system for organizing those important receipts.
 There’s a reason that the “shoebox full of receipts” is a cliche because it’s unfortunately quite common.

 This is where technology can lend a hand.